 I’ll be sharing this easy recipe so you can enjoy it too but let’s learn a little more about what makes this dish awesome.

 What is Nabe or Hot Pot?

 Nabemono, or nabe for short is a Japanese one pot stew or soup that is generally eaten during colder seasons.
-Nabe can be made from a lightly or strongly flavoured stock.
+Nabe can be made from a lightly or strongly flavored stock.

-Lightly flavoured stock is generally made with kombu.
-The strongly flavoured stock is generally made with miso, soy sauce, or fish stock.
+The lightly flavored soup stock is generally made with kombu.
+The strongly flavored stock is generally made with miso, soy sauce, or fish stock.

-This vegan hot pot will be made with kombu and shiro miso which will make a flavourful and MSG-free soup base.
+This vegan nabe or hot pot will be made with kombu and shiro miso for a flavorful and MSG-free soup base.

 What is kombu?